 The design and use of the microphone

-Each product integrates its microphone in its way.
-Some headsets opt for fully retractable microphones, others for microphones mounted on flexible, swiveling booms, and still others offer the option of simply removing the microphone when not in use.
+Each product integrates its microphone in its own way.
+Some headsets opt for fully retractable microphones, others for microphones mounted on flexible, swiveling booms, and others offer the option of simply removing the microphone when not in use.
 Choose according to your preferences.

 Also, some microphones can be automatically deactivated when raised or retracted, thus ensuring that they are not recorded without your knowledge.

-The quality of capture
+The quality of the capture

 Opt for a microphone whose capture is both clear and intelligible enough to be heard by other players without necessarily having to shout.

 In the idea, the microphone must be positioned optimally without obstructing your vision or movements.
 Depending on the model, the capture can be unidirectional or multidirectional.

 To get a better idea of the performance of a microphone, we offer an example recording on all models tested on thedevline.

 More and more gaming headsets have a noise-canceling feature accompanying their microphone.
 This option lets you pick up only your voice and automatically “suppress” background noise.

 It is beneficial for reducing the sound of the keys of a mechanical keyboard, for example.